python-botogram/botogram/docs/api/telegram.rst

       The string ID of the 160x160 version of the chat photo

-   .. py:method:: save(path [, big=True])
+   .. py:method:: save(path [, small=False])

       Save the image represented to a file located by *path*.
 Be aware that Telegram does not provide the name of the original file sent by its sender.
 This should be generated as part of the path.

       :param str path: The file name path locating where the image should be saved.
-      :param bool big: Whether it should save the big or the small version of the chat photo
+      :param bool small: Whether it should save the big or the small version of the chat photo

    .. versionadded:: 0.7